frontarm/react-firebase-bacon/README.md

 Each branch within this repository contains code for one or more steps within the course.
 [See an outline and installation instructions at the master branch &raquo;](https://github.com/frontarm/react-firebase-bacon)

-Step 042 - Adding images
+Step 043 - Focus rings with nested styles
 --------

 This step makes the following changes:

-- Adds SVG files with the Vouch brand.
-- Imports these images as React components within `src/App.js`, and renders them with at the top of the page, styled with css props.
+- Adds focus styles using nested pseudo-classes, and nested components selectors

 Related lessons: